info-beamer/package-hd-player/README.md

 # Running outside of info-beamer hosted

-All info-beamer hosted packages can be run with the standalone info-beamer pi program with a little (or a little more) works.
+All info-beamer hosted packages can be run with the standalone info-beamer pi program with a little (or a little more) work.
 All you have to do for this packages is to create a `config.json` file.

-Put all your images/videos into the package directory (next to the node.lua file, then run the `mkconfig` python script to create a `config.json` that will play them.
-The `mkconfig` script is an example of how to create such a `config.json`.
-You might want to adapt the file or take a whole different approach.
+Have a look at [the advanced documentation](ADVANCED.md) for more information about this and other options possible.

 ## Problems?